A continuum of invariant measures for the periodic KdV and mKdV equations: Introduction

 The bounds on $\mathcal{A}(\kk,q)$ come from the recent work of the second author, Killip, and Vi\c{s}an~\cite{FKV} on the invariance of the Gibbs measure for the defocusing mKdV \eqref{mkdv} on the line.
 The key point is that these bounds are proved non-perturbatively; thus requiring no relation between $\kk$ and the $L^2$-norm of $q$.
 In fact, the bounds in \cite{HGKV, Forlano} are of no use.

 As to the dynamical problem of invariance, we are in the fortunate position of having deterministic global well-posedness on the support of our measures.
 It thus remains to prove the invariance, for which we need an approximating flow.
-As we rely on the well-posedness proved from the method of commuting flows, it is natural to first consider the approximate Hamiltonian flow of the quantity $H^{\text{mKdV}}_{\vk}$, $\vk\geq 1$, defined in \eqref{Hvk}.
-The heuristic at play is that the $H^{\text{mKdV}}_{\vk}$-flow (i) is easily solvable in $L^2(\T)$, (ii) commutes with the $H^{\text{mKdV}}$-flow, and (iii) converges to the $H^{\text{mKdV}}$-flow as $\vk\to \infty$.
+As we rely on the well-posedness proved from the method of commuting flows, it is natural to first consider the approximate Hamiltonian flow of the quantity $H^{\text{mKdV}}_{\kk}$, $\kk\geq 1$, defined in \eqref{Hvk}.
+The heuristic at play is that the $H^{\text{mKdV}}_{\kk}$-flow (i) is easily solvable in $L^2(\T)$, (ii) commutes with the $H^{\text{mKdV}}$-flow, and (iii) converges to the $H^{\text{mKdV}}$-flow as $\kk\to \infty$.
 See Proposition~\ref{P:HK well}.

-The main idea is then to prove that the $H^{\text{mKdV}}_{\vk}$-flow leaves the measures $\rho_{s,R}$ invariant.
-We proceed in a standard way by considering a truncated version of the $H^{\text{mKdV}}_{\vk}$-flow.
+The main idea is then to prove that the $H^{\text{mKdV}}_{\kk}$-flow leaves the measures $\rho_{s,R}$ invariant.
+We proceed in a standard way by considering a truncated version of the $H^{\text{mKdV}}_{\kk}$-flow.
 Unfortunately, at this truncated level, we cannot guarantee that $\mathcal{E}_{s}$ is conserved.
 To resolve this, we use ideas from \cite{NORBS, TV1,TV2}, and instead show that these quantities are almost conserved in the sense that asymptotically we have conservation in the truncation limit.
 See Proposition~\ref{PROP:asym-cons}.
-Due to the nicer structure of $\mathcal{E}_{s}$ and of the tameness of the truncated $H^\text{mKdV}_\vk$-flow, our version of this is much stronger: it is completely deterministic and for all times, not just at time zero.
+Due to the nicer structure of $\mathcal{E}_{s}$ and of the tameness of the truncated $H^\text{mKdV}_\kk$-flow, our version of this is much stronger: it is completely deterministic and for all times, not just at time zero.

 The remaining of the paper is organized as follows.
 In Section~\ref{SEC:preliminary}, we introduce the relevant notation and the structures derived from the complete integrability of the equation needed for the construction and invariance of the measures.
 Section~\ref{SEC:construct} is devoted to the construction of the measures $\rho_{s,R}$, while Section~\ref{SEC:invariance} proves their invariance under the mKdV dynamics.
 In Subsection~\ref{SEC:kdv}, we prove Theorem~\ref{THM:kdv} on invariant measures for KdV.
+Lastly, in Section~\ref{SEC:NLS} we construct and prove the invariance of probability measures analogous to the defocusing mKdV ones under the flow of the defocusing cubic NLS.